Jhooomn/AwayOffice-Api/README.md

 ![ERD_Diagram_AwayOffice](https://awayoffice.web.app/static/media/HomeAssetClassDiagram.71e805ce.png "ERD Away Office")

+### The table below shows the currently avaiable REST-API end-points avaiable.

+### Backend App is live at : https://awayoffice.herokuapp.com

-## The table below shows the currently avaiable REST-API end-points avaiable.
-Each row shows a given API endpoint or URI, HTTP Verb and a brief description of the API.
+##### Each row shows a given API endpoint or URI, HTTP Verb and a brief description of the API.

 <table>